rosesilver/ArkLib/CONTRIBUTING.md

 * **Roadmap Goals:** We maintain a [ROADMAP](ROADMAP.md) outlining the planned direction and major goals for the library.
 * **Documentation:** Documentation is actively being worked and will be available as soon as possible.

-If you're interested in contributing but unsure where to begin, please get in touch.
+If you are interested in contributing but unsure where to begin, please get in touch.

 ### Large Contributions